Last updated: 2026-04-20

 Should You Buy the 2025 Ford Mustang?

-Its complaint rate (1.8 per 10k sold) is above the Coupe segment average of 0.2.
+Its complaint rate of 1.8 per 10,000 vehicles sold runs above the Coupe segment average of 0.3.
 The most common reports involve unknown or other (2).

-A pre-purchase inspection is recommended for used examples, with particular attention to unknown or other (2).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to unknown or other (2).
+An extended warranty is worth pricing out.

-Compared to the 2026 Ford Mustang.
+Compared to the 2026 Ford Mustang, which scored 5 points higher.
 See also the 2024 Ford Mustang for an earlier comparison.

 Pros